 Qantas Wine Premium membership

 Alongside the free membership, Qantas also has a paid membership on offer.
-This will set you back $99 or 13,000 Qantas Points, with a free gift included.
-An example of the free gift is a bottle of Taittinger Brut Réserve champagne, which I would value at ~$60.
+This will set you back $99 or 13,000 Qantas Points per year, sometimes with a free gift included on sign-up.

-As a Premium member of Qantas Wine, you’ll receive 3 points per $ spent, on top of free delivery.
+As a Premium member of Qantas Wine, you’ll receive 3 points per A$1 spent, on top of free delivery on all orders.

 You’ll also receive invites to exclusive events for Qantas Wine members.
 However, these are often paid events, rather than free, and wouldn’t suit all tastes.
 Here’s a write-up on an external site of an event held in Adelaide, for example.

-How to obtain free or discounted Premium membership
+How can I get a free or discounted Premium membership?

-As mentioned before, wine plan members also get a complimentary Premium membership.
+As mentioned before, wine subscription members also get a complimentary Premium membership.

-How do I earn Qantas wine bonus points?
+How do I earn bonus Qantas Points with Qantas Wine?